Marija-Kov/technical-questions/src/README.md

-# technical-questions

-An ongoing list of questions / answers organized in JSON (no code challenges).
-This was created primarily as a personal tool for improvement so the answers will reflect my own level of understanding of the subjects.
+# Technical Questions Flashcard app

+- A learning app that I started developing as a personal learning tool.
+- Created using HTML, CSS and JavaScript.

+## What does it do?

+It allows the user to pick a random question from one or all categories combined.
+The user may see the answer if they want to, they can switch categories and see the number of cards left in each and is signalled when a category runs out of questions.
+The progress is preserved on reload.
+Restarting is possible st any point.
+## File structure

+ - Two html pages :
+    - src/technical.html for flashcard mode
+    - src/all-cards.html that shows the list of all questions with answers;

+ - src/script/technical.js + several modules.
+All code is explained in detail in comments.

+ - src/sass/technical.scss + partials contain all style rules;

+ - src/data.json;
+   Each JSON object contains:

+      {
+        "q": "question",
+        "a": "answer",
+        "ex": "example",
+        "category": "cat"
+      }

+ - Questions are superficially categorized primarily to enable more flash card app functionality and some of them may belong to two or more categories.

-The practice of adding data to the document usually goes like this:
+** The practice of adding data to the document usually goes like this:

 1) I write a question down when I see a concept come up *